-Affirming therapy for the LGBTQIA+ community in Washintgon and Oregon
+Online, affirming therapy for the LGBTQ+ community in Washintgon and Oregon

 “Find out who you are and then do it on purpose.”